Learn How Your Chronotype Can Change Your Life

 I have yet to create an optimal work out time/routine…but it’s getting there.
 My goal is to work out between 6 p.m. and 10 p.m.
 I follow my typical task and lunch schedule at work, so I don’t have a lot of leeway (being a nurse).
 Luckily, I am home 3-4 days a week and can keep a pretty consistent schedule at home.
 My most productive time, whether I’m at work or home, is during 6 p.m. to 3 a.m.

 Instituting a routine around my Chronotype has been a work in progress, but just getting on a more consistent sleep schedule has done wonders for my overall well-being.
-I’m hoping to really hone in on my personal “time to shine.”
+I’m hoping to really focus on my personal “time to shine.”

 For years I felt shame because I could not be as productive during the day as everyone else.
 My whole life I thought that “only way to be successful was to wake up early.”
 This Foundr article made me realize that was a huge misconception.